Vivarium

 Blood still stained his face, warm flesh caught between his teeth, when he stilled with a quiet snort.
 They were following him, then.
 Nothing about the voice immediately screamed familiarity, nor the scent, but it was once he turned to look their way that he did a double take.
 His ears flattened, pallid stare widening a fraction.

 Why was she here?
 The wretched woman he’d never forget, no matter how hard he tried.
-She was like a curse it would seem, following him from one line to the next.
+She was like a curse it would seem, following him from one life to the next.

 That, he says quietly, voice edged with disinterest, is a remarkably bold question from someone who has been following me.